 Are you interested in bringing the beauty of advanced mathematics, cybersecurity, machine learning and control into infrastructure networks?
 Can you help in transforming the critical infrastructures into smart, secure, effective, reliable and efficient networks?
 Do you like to make sense of big data in utility infrastructure?
 Do you think renewable and intermittent sources can be managed more reliably?
 Are you interested in analytics and enhanced security solutions for the future cyber-physical systems?

 The focus of Secure Next Generation Resilient Systems Lab (SENTRY) is in the areas of Cybersecurity, Resilience, Cyber-Physical and Industrial Control Systems, Smart Grid, and Embedded Systems.
 We are always looking for postdocs, PhD and MS/PhD students, internship and visiting students (all are fully funded).
 The prospective candidates will work on the security of cyber-physical systems and embedded devices, operational challenges, computational innovation in power systems area, real-time simulation and modeling tools for utility networks, and cutting-edge technologies and techniques for the future cyber-physical systems.
-If you are interested in working or have common interests with the lab goals, please send an email to email@example.com your CV and transcripts before applying.
+If you are interested in any of these positions, please send an email to sentry at kaust dot edu dot sa with your resume and transcripts.

 Post Docs Positions